-Risk Factors for Male UI
+Risk Factors for Male Incontinence

 Some men will be a higher risk of developing urinary incontinence than others.
 You should be aware of these risk factors in order to take appropriate preventive action or seek medical advice if you feel that you are at risk of developing this condition.